vgdc-ucsd/VGDC-Website/posts/Website-Launch.md

 gives the website a modern yet fun feel to it.

-Still we ran into a few issues that were more technical.
+Eventually, we ran into a few issues that were more technical.
 First off, how were we going to create a blog system?
 I heavily considered creating a separate database to store the info but this would lead to more overhead work and possibly cost money.
 I was fortunate to come across a couple of articles online written by other developers who made custom blog systems using markdown.
 And with a bit of official info on the Next JS docs, I managed to create a simple pipeline that converts raw markdown into the stylized html that you're